A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Performance Analysis

-The corresponding explanations in terms of the observations above are listed below. \begin{itemize} \item Regarding observation (1), conceptually, learning-based approaches can learn the multiple-layer line segment representations, greatly facilitating the ability of line segment descriptors.
-However, the network design based on prepared training data also deeply affects the ability of a learning-based approach.
-Most of them perform remarkably in their testing dataset, not in other testing datasets.
-The generalization ability of these models is constrained.
+The following explanations elaborate on the noteworthy findings described above. \begin{itemize} \item Regarding observation (1), the network design based on prepared data deeply affects the ability of learning-based approaches.
+While most of them perform remarkably well in their respective testing datasets, their performance diminishes when applied to other testing datasets.
+This suggests a constraint on the generalization ability of these models. \item Regarding observation (2), despite the negative impact of descriptor size on performance, the performance of binary descriptors is predominantly determined by the binary quantization strategy employed. \item The GlueStick outperforms other methods primarily because it integrates feature point information in both description and matching phases. \end{itemize}